Zooce/zomb-file/README.md

 ## Objects

-Objects group a set of [key-value](#key-value-pairs) pairs, inside a pair of curly braces.
+Objects group a set of [key-value](#key-value-pairs) pairs inside a pair of curly braces.

 ```zomb
 file = {